No, the Green New Deal doesn't ban meat or planes. Here's what it does.

 A truly comprehensive approach to climate change requires cutting across major sectors of the economy and not just the power sector.
 One segment of the Green New Deal legislation would need to set a pathway for 100 percent renewable power.
 In practice, that would mean not just retiring coal plants but newer gas plants as well, while encouraging a mix of utility-scale solar and distributed energy for rooftop solar coupled with more powerful storage.
 It is still uncertain as to whether this would also mean federal or ratepayer bailouts or some other mechanism for earlier retirements of the coal and gas plants that are not ready to be mothballed.

 Transportation is the top source of emissions in the US.
 More public transit, urban planning, and electrifying everything may be a simple answer, but the harder question is how to get the millions of gas-guzzling cars off the road.
 Same goes for cleaning up air travel, a fast-rising source of emissions globally, as well as agriculture, which is another major contributor to methane pollution.
 Legislation would also inject investment in making new buildings far more efficient and navigating thorny local zoning issues.
-In response to these pressures, the Green New Deal would have to electrify as much of the transportation sector as possible, ensure new building meet the highest energy efficiency standards, and retrofit existing ones.
+In response to these pressures, the Green New Deal would have to electrify as much of the transportation sector as possible, ensure new buildings meet the highest energy efficiency standards, and retrofit existing ones.

 Investment isn’t the only way of addressing the problems across all sectors.
 Some progressive advocates say regulation can take the place of an economy-wide carbon tax or cap and trade that has failed to gain popular support in many years of trying.
 Fortunately, the Green New Deal wouldn’t need to start from scratch.
 There have been dozens of bills introduced over the past decade that never went anywhere in the Republican-controlled Congress.
 A few potential models that could be folded in are Sen. Jeff Merkley’s (D-Ore.) cosponsored 100 by ’50 Act, Sen. Bernie Sanders’ (I-Vt.)
 Keep It in the Ground Act, and Elizabeth Warren’s (D-Mass.)
 Climate Risk Disclosure Act.
 There are dozens of examples of proposed legislation that tackle each piece of the climate problem individually.